edwardtfn/TX-Ultimate-Easy/README.md

 > Bluetooth proxy functionality is provided by ESPHome's native component.
 > TX Ultimate Easy ensures compatibility but does not include it by default to maintain optimal memory usage.

+> [!WARNING]
+> Bluetooth proxy with TX Ultimate Easy is considered experimental and not fully tested.
+> While the compile-time configuration changes (model and gangs as substitutions) may enable better compatibility,
+> we continue to consider this as a non-officially-supported customization.
+Use at your own risk.

 ### Advanced Settings
 For more granular control over components, you can use our [advanced configuration template](TX-Ultimate-Easy-ESPHome_advanced.yaml).